Fashion, star power and martial aura merge in the Givenchy collection at Paris Fashion Week - ExBulletin

 RICK OWENS – FASHION ARMOR

-Pariss Palais De Tokyo saw an exhilarating blend of past and future at Rick Owens’ Spring/Summer 2024 menswear show.
+Pariss Palais De Tokyo saw an exhilarating mix of past and future at Rick Owens Spring-Summer 2024 men’s show.
 The runway came to life with models resembling modern gladiators, adorned with signature Owens long pants and oversized, dropped shoulders.
 Addressing global threats, Owens suggests that jubilation may be the most appropriate moral response.
 His collection showed him through a line of dark and determined elegance, offering fashionable armor against adversity.

 Committing to ethical practices, Owens used materials such as wool, silk and cotton-faille.
 Additionally, fat calf leather shorts and jackets sourced from a Tuscan family tannery and pure wool garments sourced from a traditional Italian spinning mill reflected his dedication to environmental sustainability and animal welfare.

-The collection features strict, skimmed and flared structured pants, twisted and draped silk and leather t-shirts, and chunky yet lightweight coats.
+The collection features strictly structured, skimmed and flared pants, twisted and draped silk and leather t-shirts, and chunky yet lightweight coats.
 The pieces breathed new life into the Paris menswear scene, with a constant swing of silk shirts, tunics and dresses paying homage to the ancient world.

 The show was a celebration of life in adversity, underpinned by a strong moral compass.
 As Owens aptly put it, how one handles adversity is what defines their character, a statement exemplified by their resilient and dynamic collection.
 In a changing world, Rick Owens menswear 2024 reminds us to keep joy and style alive.